VIDEO ENGINEERING - 2024/5

 |Describe the technical features of all SMPTE or EBU time code formats.

 |Design, implement and report on signal path set up for remote video and audio signals in TV studios

 |Explain the process in synchronising sound and picture in film and television.

 K - Subject knowledge

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to: develop your practical skills and knowledge in fundamental video engineering, useful to audio professionals.
-The practical skills are taught in small seminar groups allowing multiple feedback and interaction points.
-The strategy also builds on and refines your techniques and styles of academic writing, including correct procedures for citation that will be critical to student success in FHEQ level 6.
+The practical skills are taught in small lab groups allowing multiple feedback and interaction points.
+The strategy also builds on and refines your skills in fault finding and system diagram design and implementation.

 The learning and teaching methods include: